deepg7/Aanchal/README.md

 * Changes in appetite — weight loss or gain unrelated to dieting
 * Increase in purposeless physical activity (e.g., inability to sit still, pacing, handwringing) or slowed movements or speech (these actions must be severe enough to be observable by others)
 * Thoughts of death or suicide
+<p>The budget for tackling depression presented by union government is mere 50crores</p>

 ________
 ##### Statistical Analysis